Betty’s is closed for the season, but Mary’s Christmas Palace will be at Psycho Suzi’s for 2020.

-The Danger, our vertically revolving patio (or Mechanical Tree) features open air dining cars where you can dine and drink as you rotate around and then stop at various perching points.
+The Danger, our vertically revolving patio features open air dining cars where you can dine and drink as you rotate around and then stop at various perching points.
 (We call it going nowhere at a leisurely pace.)
-As our friends load at timed increments, the mechanical tree will stop at different points to allow guests to take in a variety of views of the Village of Mexampton below and of the surrounding Northeast Arts District.
+As our friends load at timed increments, the Danger will stop at different points to allow guests to take in a variety of views of the Village of Mexampton below and of the surrounding Northeast Arts District.
 You must be 50″ tall to participate.

 The experience is a series of cycling and stopping, allowing you to take in the various views of the city from different perch points.
-You can expect 5 full rotations during your experience.
-(Friends will be encouraged to use the restroom before boarding as to not disrupt the other friends with excessive stops.)
+You can expect 5 full rotations (approximately 8-12 minutes) during your experience.

 In the wintertime or during cool spring & fall temperatures, we offer warm comforting beverages and polar fleece blankets.
 However, we suggest dressing appropriately for outdoor temperatures.
-During winter wonderland season, you will be able to take in the wintry sights and holiday lights, just like a festive sleigh ride…and it’s only 15 minutes, so it’s a little winter mini adventure!
+During winter wonderland season aka Mary’s Christmas Palace, you will be able to take in the wintry sights and holiday lights, just like a festive sleigh ride…and it’s only 10 minutes or so, so it’s a fun winter mini adventure!

-Welcome to Betty Danger’s Monetary Correction Golf Course located in the Village of Mexampton.
-Our 8 1/2 hole course is better than Shinnecock, Sebonack, or The National, and is the ultimate leisurely pursuit for Mexamptonites.
+Our 8 1/2 hole course is better than Shinnecock, Sebonack, or The National, and is the ultimate leisurely pursuit for Palm Springlanders.
 Designed by a world class championship golf course designer who specializes in economic apocalypses and misbehaving imaginary animals, our award winning par 49 course is built for the 99%; everyone’s a winner.
-Betty says it’s a lot of fun, though she has never played a round of golf on it because she does not go outside.
-Betty’s imaginary pets live on the golf course, so please be mindful of them as you enjoy your round of golf.
+Betty says it’s a lot of fun, though she has never played a round of golf on it, because she does not go outside.
+Betty’s imaginary pets live on the golf course and they are happy to entertain your pet, but please be mindful of them as you and your pooch enjoy a round of golf.
 There is a six stroke limit per hole and you must be 50″ to participate.
-The Golf Course opens at 11am Monday-Friday & 10am on Saturday & Sunday.
+The Poodles & Palms Putt & Play course is open daily in the summer.

 2) Show Me the Money, Mother.
 Par 6